 Get Outfitted

-Pick your rig and figure out what you need to be comfortable, safe, and happy.
+Once you pick a vehicle, you’ll need a few things to outfiit it.
 Remember that less is usually more when you first start overlanding.
 There’s no need to go all-in for your first trip.
 Starting out simple is an easy way to focus on the experience.
 Building your kit slowly, selectively, and by utilizing crowdsourcing to find out which products others with your rig or similar travel plans are happy camping with is a great strategy.
+A great spot to learn more is the DIY and Showcase Area at an Overland Expo event near you.
+There you’ll see real vehicles driven by real people and you’ll get to examine their rig and ask them questions about their gear choices.
+This is invaluable!

 Get Trained